adsobi/endnode-lorawan/README.md

   mkdir build && cd build
   cmake ..

-In the next step go to directory with
+In the next step go to directory engine\temperature_measurement and run command: make -j